 The Water Fund is a lessee for various leases of buildings and equipment.
 The Water Fund recognizes a lease liability and an intangible right-to-use lease asset in the financial statements.
+The City has noncancellable subscription arrangements (similar to a lease) for the right to use various information technology hardware and software (SBITAs).
+As a lessee or subscriber, the City recognizes a lease liability or subscription liability and an intangible right-to-use asset in the financial statements.

-At the commencement of a lease, the Water Fund initially measures the lease liability at the present value of payments expected to be made during the lease term.
-Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+At the commencement of a lease or SBITA, the Water Fund initially measures the lease liability or subscription at the present value of payments expected to be made during the lease or subscription term.
+Subsequently, the lease liability or subscription liability is reduced by the principal portion of lease payments made.
+The lease asset or subscription asset is initially measured as the initial amount of the lease liability or subscription liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
+For SBITAs, subscription assets also include qualified software implementation costs.
+Subsequently, the lease asset or subscription asset is amortized on a straight-line basis over the shorter of the lease or subscription term or the useful life of the underlying asset.